aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/applications/syslog.md

    end="<!--syslog-end-->"
 %}

-## Step 3: Config the Syslog generator to send the log to Log Hub
+## Step 3: Configure the Syslog generator to send the logs to Centralized Logging with OpenSearch

-1. Click on the Ingestion ID that has been created during the **Step 2**.
+1. Choose the Ingestion ID that has been created during **Step 2**.
-2. For [Rsyslog][rsyslog] user, follow the Syslog Configuration Guide to config the Rsyslog agent.
-You can also get the NLB DNS Name in this page.
+2. For [Rsyslog][rsyslog] user, follow the Syslog Configuration Guide to configure the Rsyslog agent.
+You can also get the NLB DNS Name on this page.

 ## Step 4: View logs in OpenSearch

 1. Open OpenSearch console in your browser.
-2. Create an Index Pattern
+2. Create an Index Pattern.
     {%
     include-markdown "../aws-services/include-index-pattern.md"
     %}